BeleAkanksha/VirtualTryOn/README.md

     ```

 ## Usage
-1. Run the main script:
+1. Run the backend:
     ```bash
-    python main.py
+    python app.py
     ```

+2. Run the frontend:
+    ```bash
+    npm start
+    ```

-2. Follow the on-screen instructions to select a camera and an initial clothing item.
+3. Follow the on-screen instructions to select a camera and an initial clothing item.

-3. Press 'r' to get recommendations for similar items.

 4. Select a recommended item to try it on virtually.